richmahn/en_tn/job/13/intro.md

 #### Structure and formatting ####

-The ULB indents the lines of this chapter because it is a poem.
+The ULB sets the lines of this chapter further to the right on the page than the rest of the text because it is a poem.
 This chapter is a continuation of Job's response to Zophar.
 It also contains Job's claim of righteousness to Yahweh.
 (See: [[rc://en/tw/dict/bible/kt/righteous]])

 #### Special concepts in this chapter ####